 Anatomy of the wrist and hand

 All in all, there are 27 bones in the wrist and hand.
 The bones are made up of carpals, metacarpals, and phalanges.
-All these joints are covered by cartilage which allows frictionless and pain-free movements.
-However, in arthritis, cartilage is lost, leading to bone-on-bone movement.
-Consequently, pain results from the movement of these joints without cartilage.
+All these joints are covered by cartilage, which allows for frictionless and pain-free movements.
+However, in arthritis, cartilage is lost, leading to bone-on-bone movement; consequently, pain results from the movement of these joints without the protection of cartilage.

 Symptoms of wrist and hand arthritis

 Initially, the first symptom is pain after excessive use, such as a whole day of gardening or playing tennis.
-As arthritis advances, simple activities such as opening a door or typing on a keyboard can become painful.
+As arthritis progresses, simple activities like opening a door or typing on a keyboard can become increasingly painful.
 Morning stiffness is also a common feature.
-General symptoms include swelling, restriction in movement, warmth, and cysts or nodules in the finger.
-These nodules have unique names in osteoarthritis called Bouchard and Heberden’s nodes.
+General symptoms include swelling, restricted movement, warmth, and the presence of cysts or nodules on the finger.
+These nodules have unique names in osteoarthritis, known as Bouchard’s and Heberden’s nodes.

-It is essential to distinguish osteoarthritis from less common inflammatory arthritis such as rheumatoid disease.
-For example, some common rheumatoid changes are arthritis and swelling of the MCP joints, drifting of the fingers away from the thumb, and nail changes.
+It is essential to distinguish osteoarthritis from less common inflammatory arthritis, such as rheumatoid disease.
+For example, some common rheumatoid changes include arthritis and swelling of the metacarpophalangeal (MCP) joints, drifting of the fingers away from the thumb, and nail changes.

-How do we make a diagnosis of wrist and hand arthritis?
+How do we diagnose wrist and hand arthritis?

 In general, we perform three types of tests:

-• Clinical assessment: Looking for and feeling for hand and wrist joint swelling can give clues to the diagnosis.
+- Clinical assessment: Examining and palpating the hand and wrist joints can provide clues to the diagnosis.

 Treatment options include a cortisone shot in hand